Lelani82/Lelani82.github.io/README.md

 ●  DOMAIN:

-Each website has a domain name, a web address
+Each website has a domain name, a web address.

 ●  WEB BROWSER:

-Is an application used to access and view websites from a device
+Is an application used to access and view websites from a device.

 ●  DNS (Domain Name Servers):

 DNS stores the domain name and IP address for each website.
-They're used to translate domain names into IP addresses
+They're used to translate domain names into IP addresses.

 ●  WEB SERVER:

-Are physical servers that stores websites
+Are physical servers that stores websites.

 ●  How it works: